Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
+    - When app is installed from scratch, it loads a Kazan city from DB, but DB is supposed to be empty.
     - TemperatureType is passed all over around.
 Make it not so.
         - Put it to shared prefs and further, make it data->domain->presentation ?
     - When no inet, one needs to show all the saved cities, but not a filtered ones.